Opinion | Inside the GOP playbook: Attack ‘woke’ corporations, protect their low tax rates

 The rub is that that this conclusion has passed over what such autopsies conventionally do, i.e., figure out how to appeal to more voters.
 Instead, Last argues, Republicans are “leapfrogging the question of how to get more votes and focusing on how to use institutional leverage to take power even while losing popular majorities.”

-This includes the wave of voter suppression efforts across the country.
-It includes the explicit declaration that extreme gerrymanders can enable Republicans to win the House, which experts say could happen even if Democrats win the national 2022 House popular vote.
+This includes the wave of voter-suppression efforts across the country.
+It includes the explicit declaration that extreme gerrymanders can enable Republicans to win the House, which experts say could happen even if Democrats win the national 2022 popular vote for the House.

 It includes primary challenges to Republican election officials for attesting to the integrity of 2020 GOP losses.
 Some of these challenges are brazenly premised on the suggestion that Republicans must succeed in overturning despised election outcomes next time.